-Contact Miss Dyer-Ince or your Art teacher for more information.
+Contact Miss Dyer-Ince, Head of Art, or your Art teacher for more information.

 GCSE Business Studies

 Why study GCSE Business Studies?

 GCSE Business provides a solid foundation for employment, with students progressing, with further training, to a wide range of careers training such as banking, sales, product management and general management.